Big Ideas for Small-Scale Craft Brewing: Don’t Miss a Full-Day of 10 Live Online Seminars at the 2026 NanoCon. Register now and Save 25%!

 This raspberry melomel is perfect for summer brewing.
 It’s even more perfect for conjuring up memories of summer when it’s opened and enjoyed later.

-A style all its own, really, Biére de Garde’s closest related beer would be Saisons.
-But Biére de Garde’s often will lack the spicy yeast character of Saisons, providing a more malt-forward style that can often be sweeter that Saisons.
+A style all its own, really, Biére de Garde’s closest related beer would be saisons.
+But Biére de Garde’s often will lack the spicy yeast character of saisons, providing a more malt-forward style that can often be sweeter than saisons.
 Find a classic recipe here.

 Heather can be found in abundance in Scotland, although not native to the region.
 Combining bittering properties and aromatic oils, heather can be used an alternative to hops to produce gruit.